How to remove FluBot from the infected device?

 Scroll down until you find "Chrome" application, select it and tap "Storage" option.

 Tap "MANAGE STORAGE", then "CLEAR ALL DATA" and confirm the action by taping "OK".
 Note that resetting the browser will eliminate all data stored within.
-This means that all saved logins/passwords, browsing history, non-default settings and other data will be deleted.
-You will also have to re-login into all websites as well.
+Therefore, all saved logins/passwords, browsing history, non-default settings and other data will be deleted.
+You will also have to re-login into all websites.

 Delete browsing history from the Firefox web browser: